jthight/dotfiles/README.md

 [thoughtbot]: https://www.youtube.com/user/ThoughtbotVideo

 ## Usage
 Please fell free to use my dotfiles.
-I think the best way is to start with a and edit it to meet my needs.
-Please give me feedback if you find a issue or just want to give me a thumbs up.
+I think the best way to start is to use snips and ideas and then edit them to meet your needs.
+Please give me feedback if you find a issue or just want to comment or give me a thumbs up.